Azure-Samples/ms-identity-python-webapp/README.md

 ## About this sample

-> This sample is also available as a quickstart for the Microsoft identity platform: [Quickstart: Add sign-in with Microsoft to a Java web app]("insert_url_here")
+> This sample is also available as a quickstart for the Microsoft identity platform: [Quickstart: Add sign-in with Microsoft to a Python web app]("insert_url_here")

 ### Overview